GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Description

 Create a new Dataform _Repository_, update its settings to use the `BQ DWH Dataform Service Account`, _override_ workspace compilation settings to ensure that _Project ID_ points to your project.
-Then link it to [this Github repository](TBD), using HTTPS as the protocol and the provided `git-secret` as the secret to connect.
+Then link it to [this Github repository](https://github.com/meken/gcp-dataform-bqdwh.git), using HTTPS as the protocol and the provided `git-secret` as the secret to connect.

 After configuring the Dataform repository, create a new _Development Workspace_, solve any errors and execute the pipeline with the tag `staging`.
 Once you have a successful run, commit your changes.

 > **Note** The provided `git-secret` has a dummy value, it'll be ignored when you pull from the repository.
 When you link a Git repository, Dataform clones that repository _locally_ (in your Dataform Development Workspace) and you can commit your changes to your local copy.
 Normally you'd be able to push those changes to the remote (either main or a different branch), but since the provided secret doesn't have any write permissions, you won't be able to that for this exercise.

-TODO include errors?
-TODO prepare BQ DWH Dataform Service Account

 ### Success Criteria